 Written with Morland’s characteristic warmth and humour, this is a fascinating, insightful read that will both galvanise and inspire.
 A book that should be on all our bedside tables.Kate Humble

 Published in the UK by Profile Books in 2016.
-The UK paperback, updated with brand new preface, is out now.
-Chinese, Taiwanese and Turkish editions are also forthcoming.
+The UK paperback, updated with brand new preface, came out in May 2017.
+Chinese, Taiwanese and Turkish editions are forthcoming.